Last Updated on March 17, 2026 by Ewen Finser

 Top Alternatives to Mangomint

-If Mangomint isn’t doing it for you, or you don’t want the Polly Pocket themed color/font, I would recommend Boulevard.
+If Mangomint isn’t doing it for you, or you don’t want the Polly Pocket themed color/font, I’d point you toward Boulevard first.